A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

 \begin{assump} From now on we will be always working with finite abstract merge trees and, to lighten the notation, we assume any abstract merge tree to be finite, without explicit reference to its finiteness. \end{assump}

 We point out that two abstract merge trees $\pi_0(\X)$ and $\pi_0(\Y)$ are isomorphic if there is a natural transformation $\alpha_t:\pi_0(X_t)\rightarrow \pi_0(Y_t)$ which is bijective for every $t$.
-This is equivalent to having the same number of path connected components for every $t$ and having bijections which make the following square commute:
+This is equivalent to having the same number of path-connected components for every $t$ and having bijections which make the following square commute:

 for all $t<t'$.